alinka955/activity-view/README.md

 ## Functionality
 While the map is open, one can press q ro quit it, h to see a help message, and any other key to refresh the map.

+Due to the shell function included as a separate file in the repository, it is possible to run this program from a command line.

+sp

+That way it becomes accessible to all the users in the network.

 [^footnote]: system that manages and schedules the jobs on the cluster.